schoero/swissqrbill/docs/how-to-create-a-complete-bill.md

 npm i swissqrbill
 ```

-In addition [PDFKit](https://www.npmjs.com/package/pdfkit) is required to create the PDF file itself.
+In addition, [PDFKit](https://www.npmjs.com/package/pdfkit) is required to create the PDF file itself.
 Install it using the following command:

 ```sh
 npm i pdfkit
 ```

 After the installation, PDFKit and SwissQRBill are available to be imported to the project.
-Take a look at the [Importing guide of SwissQRBill](https://github.com/schoero/SwissQRBill/blob/v4/docs/importing.md#importing-the-library), to learn how to import the library for the different environments.
+Take a look at the [importing guide of SwissQRBill](https://github.com/schoero/SwissQRBill/blob/v4/docs/importing.md#importing-the-library), to learn how to import the library for the different environments.

 ```ts
 import PDFDocument from "pdfkit";